SantiHi/alpha-tools/README.md

 # AlphaTools

-Alpha tools is a robust web application that empowers users to create and manage investment portfolios, look up company information, and model portfolio performance.
+Alpha-Tools is a robust web application that empowers users to create and manage investment portfolios, look up company information, and model portfolio performance.
 AlphaEdge is designed to provide a seamless, educational, and practical experience for users interested in finance, investing, and data-driven decision making.

 [Deployed Project Link](https://capstone-project-service.onrender.com/)